odewahn/prompter/mathoms/README.md

 prompter transform --transformation="clean-epub, html-h1-split, html2md"
 # Only work on sections with more than 1000 tokens
 prompter filter --where="token_count > 1000" --group_tag=key-sections
-# Apply the summarization template using the metadata in metadata.yml
+# Apply the summarization template using the context in context.yml
-prompter prompt --fn=summarize.jinja --globals=metadata.yml
+prompter prompt --fn=summarize.jinja --globals=context.yml
 # Write the results to a file
 prompter dump --source=prompts > key-points.md
 ```